vaishnav319/Hair-styling-website/README.md

 # Hair-styling-website

-This is for a Hair stylish website with css,html and a basic javascript.
+This is for a Hair stylish website created with css,html and a basic javascript.